Puerto Rico Research Hub

 Outbreak Response Toolkits

 Public healthcare providers now have a resource to quickly access information on outbreak preparedness, response, recovery.
-These free toolkits, created in partnership with the U.S. Centers for Disease Control and Prevention, offer a wide range of guidance that can be accessed via desktop or mobile device, online or off.
+These free toolkits, created in partnership with the Centers for Disease Control and Prevention, offer a wide range of guidance that can be accessed via desktop or mobile device, online or off.
 The selection includes checklists, flow charts, and case studies on topics such as incident response, communication, leadership, and emerging pathogens.

 ALIVE Interactive Fire Training